 • Offer your dog a dynamic lifestyle that facilitates his intestinal regularity through walks and exercise.

-Bleeding from the dog’s anus by anal glands
+Bleeding from the dog’s anus by the anal glands

-The information on constipation, anal gland issues, and vomiting is particularly helpful for pet owners.
+The information on constipation, anal gland issues, and vomiting is invaluable for pet owners.

 Below are some ways to distinguish them.